Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 You have to know when directories end and dirEntries("", SpanMode.breadth) might not provide that.
 You might need to recheck manualy before printing symbol.

+You kinda have to transverse first and then decide what symbol to put.